cooper-org/cooper/docs/source/problem.md

 ## ConstraintStates

 In their simplest form, {py:class}`~cooper.constraints.ConstraintState` objects simply contain the value of the constraint violation.
-However, they can be extended to enable extra functionality:
+However, they can be extended to enable extra functionality, such as constraint sampling, the use of implicit parameterizations for the Lagrange multipliers, and proxy constraints.

-- **Sampled constraints**: if not all violations of a {py:class}`Constraint` are observed at every step, you can still use **Cooper** by providing the *observed* constraint violations in the {py:class}`~cooper.constraints.ConstraintState`.
-To do this, provide only the observed violations in `violation`, their corresponding indices in `constraint_features`, and make sure that you are using an {py:class}`~cooper.multipliers.IndexedMultiplier` as the multiplier associated with the constraint. **Cooper** will then know which entries to consider when computing contributions of the constraint to the Lagrangian, and which to ignore.
-Indexed multipliers are discussed in more detail in {doc}`multipliers`.
+### Sampled Constraints

+When not all violations of a constraint are observed at each step, **Cooper** can still handle these cases by specifying the observed constraint violations in the {py:class}`ConstraintState`.
+To set this up:

+1. Provide only the observed violations in `violation`.
+2. Include their corresponding indices in `constraint_features`.
+3. Use an {py:class}`~cooper.multipliers.IndexedMultiplier` as the multiplier associated with the constraint.

+This setup allows **Cooper** to selectively account for the specified constraint entries when calculating contributions to the Lagrangian, ignoring those that are not observed.
+More details on indexed multipliers can be found in the section on {doc}`multipliers`.

 >
 - **Implicit parameterization of the Lagrange multipliers** {cite:p}`narasimhan2020multiplier`: similar to the sampled constraints case, you can use an implicit parameterization for the Lagrange multipliers (a neural network, for example).
 In this case, the `constraint_features` must contain the input features to the Lagrange multiplier model associated with the evaluated constraints.
 Implicit multipliers are discussed in more detail in {doc}`multipliers`.

->
+### Implicit Parameterization of Lagrange Multipliers {cite:p}`narasimhan2020multiplier`

+**Cooper** lets you parameterize the Lagrange multipliers implicitly, for instance, by using a neural network.
+To achieve this:

+1. Implement a Lagrange multiplier model by inheriting from {py:class}`~cooper.multipliers.ImplicitMultiplier`.
+The model's input features will identify the constraint being evaluated, with the output corresponding to the associated Lagrange multiplier.
+2. Set the `constraint_features` in the {py:class}`ConstraintState` to include the input features for the Lagrange multiplier model, corresponding to each evaluated constraint.

+This enables **Cooper** to compute multipliers based on specified input features and to learn a parametric model for the Lagrange multipliers, rather than defining individual multipliers per constraint.
+For additional details, refer to {doc}`multipliers`.

+### Proxy Constraints {cite:p}`cotter2019proxy`

-- **Proxy constraints** {cite:p}`cotter2019proxy`: in some settings, it is desirable to use different constraint violations for updating the primal and dual variables (see {ref}`here<proxy>` for more details).
-This can be achieved by providing a `violation`, which will be used for updating the primal variables, and a `strict_violation`, which will be used for updating the dual variables.
-When following this approach, ensure that the `violation` is differentiable with respect to the primal variables.
-Note that proxy constraints can be used in conjunction with sampled constraints and implicit parameterization of the Lagrange multipliers, by providing both `constraint_features` and `strict_constraint_features`.
+In some cases, it may be useful to employ different constraint violations for updating the primal and dual variables (see {ref}`here<proxy>` for details).
+To use proxy constraints in **Cooper**:

+1. Specify `violation` for updating the **primal variables**.
+Ensure that this `violation` is differentiable with respect to the primal variables.
+2. Provide `strict_violation` for updating the **dual variables**.

+Proxy constraints can be combined with sampled constraints and implicit multipliers.
+To do so, include both `constraint_features` and `strict_constraint_features` as needed.

 ```{eval-rst}
 .. autoclass:: ConstraintState